MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ## TOOLS

 **Auxiliary**<div align="justify">An additional auxiliary tool for OpenCore.
 Most of the tools are available in OpenCore packages.
 It is up to the user to figure out how to make the most of the tools provided.
-The tools are in `.efi` format.
-Here, `CleanNvram.efi`, which is a `ResetNVRAM` alternative bundled as a standalone tool, is used as an example.
+The tools are in .efi format.
+Here, CleanNvram.efi, which is a ResetNVRAM alternative bundled as a standalone tool, is used as an example.
 This tool will likely be used to remove any corruption of data in the NVRAM, whilst the resetnvram is used to wipe and clear (empty) the NVRAM.
-Other tools are designed according to a specific purpose. **Reminder:** Press `spacebar` on the boot menu to reveal CleanNvram.efi since it is set as an auxiliary.</div>
+Other tools are designed according to a specific purpose. **Reminder:** Press spacebar on the boot menu to reveal CleanNvram.efi since it is set as an auxiliary.</div>

 <p align="center"><img width="882" alt="Screen Shot 2022-04-25 at 1 18 58 PM" src="https://user-images.githubusercontent.com/72515939/165025190-86dd61a2-ebe6-4ad9-bec6-73da1f1ef9bc.png"></div>